DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/use-report-elements/manipulate-report-elements/select-report-elements-and-access-their-settings.md

 ![](../../../../images/eurd-web-label-appearance.png)

-The **Actions** category contains the most commonly used element properties, as well as alignment and positioning commands.
+The **Actions** category contains the most commonly used element properties as well as alignment and positioning commands.

 ![](../../../../images/eurd-web-actions-category.png)